thkwznk/aseprite-scripts/ROADMAP.md

 - [Feature] Fill - add a new option in the context menu which extends the cel both directions (backwards and forwards)

-## Modify Frame Rate

-Unreleased:

-- Added the "Modify Frame Rate" name to appear in the Undo History
-- Added a tooltip that appears after modifying the frame rate/duration
-- Fix extension to no longer throw when extensions commands are searched using the "Run Command" dialog

 ## Select Content

 Unreleased: